77YQ77/scBIT/scRNA_embedding/README.md

 ## Requirements

-This network framework is implemented through PyTorch and PyTorch Geometric.
+This network framework is mainly implemented through PyTorch and PyTorch Geometric.

 ```
 * python                3.9.0
 * torch                 1.10.1+cu113
 * torch_geometric       2.4.0
 ```
+You may find all the required packages in the requirements.txt file.

 ## Data Preparation
 Datasets should be downloaded into './datasets/'.
 Hyper-parameters can be changed in 'Configures.py'